 The global forging market is anticipated to grow at a steady rate, and will post a compound annual growth rate of more than 5% during 2017-2021.
 For this reason, the future looks bright for companies in the forging industry.

-For more information, THORS has a suite of courses which can help you brush up on the fundamentals of forging.
+For more information, THORS has a suite of forging industry courses which can help you brush up on the fundamentals.